 The Paparazzi limped back to where his equipment sat and plopped himself on the ground.
 Clint casually strolled over to him.
 “I hope you learned your lesson today, old man.
 Don’t mess with these girls.
 They’re barely nineteen years old, and you have no business out here taking pictures like some kind of predator.
 Have I made myself clear?”

 “You’re lucky you are young and fast.
-If I would have caught you, that pretty little girlfriend of yours would be performing first aid on you.”
+If I had caught you, that pretty little girlfriend of yours would be performing first aid on you.”
 He spat at Clint.
 “You just cost me a load of money.
 Naked pictures of those Jones girls would have made me a small fortune.”

 “Go pick on someone else, weirdo,” Clint warned him.
 “You’re disgusting.”
 He turned to walk towards the girls when he heard thundering footsteps behind him.